Vae-Pesrine/RM2025_SENTRY/Readme.md

 ## **Change the version of pcl to build the small_gicp_localization**

-- 1.The default version of pcl is 1.10 when install ROS, we should change to higher version.
-We choose [pcl-1.12.0](https://github.com/PointCloudLibrary/pcl/tree/pcl-1.12.0).
+- 1.This small gicp library uses C++17 features.
+The pcl interface is not compatible with pcl older than 1.11 that uses boost::shared_ptr.
+And the default version of pcl is 1.10 when install ROS.
+So we install [pcl-1.12.0](https://github.com/PointCloudLibrary/pcl/tree/pcl-1.12.0).

   ```SHELL
   cd ~/DownLoads